-The UK is Australia’s seventh largest trading partner, with two-way trade valued at $27.8 billion in 2017-18.
-Investment is a cornerstone of our relationship, with the UK being the second-largest source of total foreign investment in Australia, valued at $481.4 billion in 2017.
+The UK is Australia's eighth largest trading partner, with two-way trade valued at $26.9 billion in 2018.
+Investment is a cornerstone of our relationship, with the UK being the second-largest source of total foreign investment in Australia, valued at $574.8 billion in 2018.

 Australia and the UK established a Joint Trade Working Group (TWG) in September 2016 to scope out the parameters of a future, comprehensive free trade agreement (FTA) and exchange views on global trade policy issues and developments.
 Four formal meetings of the Australia–UK TWG have now been held.
 Working Group leads have maintained regular contact.